-That reminds me, you probably don’t even need 10,000 steps, you get a lot of benefit from 4400 and women seem to max out at 7500.
-This is one of those situations where there’s a lot of gain for a little effort by attacking the deeper problem.
+The reality is, you probably don’t even need 10,000 steps, you get a lot of benefit from 4400 and women seem to max out at 7500.
+This is one of those rare situations where there’s a lot of gain for a little effort.

 FUD - Fear, Uncertainty, and Doubt

 Fear, Uncertainty, and Doubt.
 It’s a marketing strategy used for advertising, public relations, propaganda, politics, and more.
 It came about into our English lexicon about a hundred years ago, but now you hear it a lot in conversations about software.
 For example, the term: “Nobody ever got fired for buying IBM.” was used by companies to justify millions of dollars to purchase IBM computers.
 What that phrase is really doing is planting a little seed of doubt that any other vendor won’t be as reliable as IBM.

 I had a lot of FUD around Go when I started trying to write things in it.
 Everything I’d read was “You just need the standard library”.
 I’d see it everywhere, but then blog posts would often use the mux from Gorilla.
 The comments would all be something along the lines of “Real Go developers use the standard library.”
 And there’s a certain sort of point to that attitude, you can get REALLY far with just the standard library in Go.